macrosynergy/macrosynergy/docs/source/man/context.rst

 ---------------

-This part of the documentation, which is mostly prose, begins with some background information about Macrosynergy, then focuses on broader instructions for getting the most out of ``macrosynergy`` Packege.
+This part of the documentation, which is mostly prose, begins with some background information about Macrosynergy, then focuses on broader instructions for getting the most out of ``macrosynergy`` Package.

 Background
 -----------